-- (1) To ensure that the City is not a passive participant in a discriminatory marketplace. - (2) To ensure that the program is narrowly tailored.

-- (3) To provide opportunities for MBEs and WBEs to broaden and enhance their capacities to do business with the City in the area of commodities procurement. - (4) To provide opportunities for MBEs and WBEs to serve as contractors and subcontractors for the supply of goods and services to the City in the area of commodities procurement. - (5) To administer this program in a manner consistent with applicable federal and state law.
+- (1) To ensure that the City is not a passive participant in a discriminatory marketplace. - (2) To ensure that the program is narrowly tailored. - (3) To provide opportunities for MBEs and WBEs to broaden and enhance their capacities to do business with the City in the area of construction, professional services, nonprofessional services and commodities procurement. - (4) To provide opportunities for MBEs and WBEs to serve as contractorsand, subcontractors, consultants and subconsultants for the supply of goods, and professional and nonprofessional services, and commodities to the City in the area of construction. - (5) To administer this program in a manner consistent with applicable federal and state law.